 With the band’s noisy sound in place, they began to make a name for themselves in the underground music scene.

 Shortly afterwards the two met to play.
-Their chemistry as a rhythm section was obvious and guitarist Tim Ord, at their first jam, also became instrumental in the group’s sound and direction from the start.
-The newband’s members discovered they fed off each other and could instantly make up songs.
+Their chemistry as a rhythm section was obvious, and guitarist Tim Ord, also at their first jam, became a key component in the group’s sound and direction.
+The new band’s members discovered they fed off each other and could instantly make up songs.
 New material developed quickly, sometimes with ideas or sounds Allen would recall from dreams.
 The first gig the new band played was as “Public Enema” at a skinhead house in Freemans Bay where they played on a pallet in the middle of a room.
 Soon after, they became “Fog”.
 Allen: “I can’t remember the origin of the name, we just used to dream up stupid names.
 Insofar as the first name goes, it might have been “A Fog”, like sort of anarchy.”

 With the band’s noisy sound in place they began to make a name for themselves in the underground music scene of the day, and when in Auckland played at the University Café and other venues including the Performance Café on upper Symonds Street.
 They toured as a three-piece with Allen and Fog on vocals.
 Sam Swan, ex-Life In The Fridge Exists from Wellington and an old friend of Allen, was staying at the warehouse and she eventually joined in on vocals.

 The group’s time at the inner-city warehouse ran out when it was earmarked for demolition.
 However, its imminent demise became a pivotal moment in the band’s history when Allen heard about a room going at a house on West Terrace near K Rd.
 “I remember turning up and thinking ‘fark this is cool’.
 It was red on the outside but the inside was fairly normal (laughs).”
 He took the room and almost instantly his “crazy punk mates came to stay” and the original “nice semi-hippie flatmates” moved out one by one.